Jovinus

-Jovinus was a Gallo-Roman senator and claimed to be Roman Emperor (411–413 AD).
+Jovinus was a Gallo-Roman senator and usurper against Roman emperor Honorius from 411 to 413.

 Following the defeat of the usurper known as Constantine III, Jovinus was proclaimed emperor at Mainz in 411, a puppet supported by Gundahar, king of the Burgundians, and Goar, king of the Alans.
 Jovinus kept his position in Gaul for two years, long enough to issue coinage that showed him wearing the imperial diadem.
 He was supported by a number of local Gallo-Roman nobles who had survived Constantine's defeat.

 Under the pretext of Jovinus' imperial authority, Gundahar and his Burgundians established themselves on the left bank of the Rhine (the Roman side) between the river Lauter and the Nahe.
 Here they founded a kingdom with the old Romanized Gaulish settlement of Borbetomagus (Worms) as its capital.